-Any person, whether he or she is in a same-sex relationship or an opposite-sex relationship, should see a Virginia divorce lawyer in order to have a good working knowledge of what to expect during the divorce process.
+Any person, whether he or she is in a same-sex relationship or an opposite-sex relationship, should consult with an experienced Virginia divorce attorney in order to have a good working knowledge of what to expect during the divorce process.

 However, it is critically important for same-sex couples who are becoming separated and/or divorced to seek the advice of a Virginia same-sex divorce lawyer because same-sex marriage laws are incredibly state-specific.
 For example, if a couple had a civil union or commitment ceremony in a state other than Virginia, it is possible that a Virginia court could look at that marital state and decide that the marriage started at the time of the civil union, rather than at the time of a subsequent marriage in the Commonwealth of Virginia.